 Career & Work: Succeed at Work with Your ADHD Brain

-Focus & Attention — keeping your ground when your brain won’t stay in one place
+Focus & Attention - keeping my ground

 Procrastination & Task Initiation — when you know what to do, and still can’t start